fwin-dev/py.Disk/doc/readme.md

 ## File objects

-File objects here are similar to the objects returned by python's built in `open()` function, but have some differences/improvements.
+File objects here are similar to the objects returned by python's built-in `open()` function, but have some differences/improvements.
 Here are some examples:

 	from Disk import Local